What is Email Throttling?

 Understanding Recipient Servers and Throttling

-Understanding the limits and policies of recipient servers is crucial to prevent throttling.
+Understanding the limits and policies of recipient servers is significant to prevent throttling.
 Each ISP and mailbox provider has its own set of rules for accepting incoming emails.
-Familiarizing yourself with these policies can help you tailor your email sending practices to meet these requirements, reducing the likelihood of deferral or rejection of your emails.
+Familiarizing yourself with these policies can help you tailor sending practices to meet these requirements, reducing the likelihood of deferral or rejection of s.

 Implementing Throttling Best Practices